-This course emphasizes the integration of structure and function of the integumentary, skeletal, muscular, and nervous systems.
+The course emphasizes the integration of structure and function of the integumentary, skeletal, muscular, and nervous systems.
 The course includes a three-hour laboratory per week.
-Included in the laboratory is the gross anatomy of the human skeleton, cat, sheep brain, and cow eye and the microscopic anatomy of each system.
-Experiments are performed to demonstrate muscular physiology, human reflex physiology, and sensory physiology.
-This is a course for biology or closely related majors.
-Prerequisite: BIOL 1407 or BIOL 1322.
+This course is for biology or closely-related majors.

 BIOL 2402 Human Anatomy and Physiology II (4)